developer-sakshyam/mc-discord-ACC-Link/README.md

 Install dependencies:

 pip install -r requirements.txt

-Start the bot:
+Run the bot:

 python bot.py

-⚠️ Important:
+⚠️ IMPORTANT
 The bot’s role must be higher than the roles it assigns.

 ⛏️ Minecraft Plugin Setup
 Build or download the plugin JAR

-Put it inside:
+Place it inside:

 /plugins

-Configure the database
+Configure database settings

 Restart the server

-🚨 Common Issues
+🚨 Common Problems & Fixes
 ❌ 403 Forbidden: Missing Permissions
 Bot role is below the target role

 Bot lacks Manage Roles

-❌ Linking fails

-Bot and plugin using different databases

-Wrong DB credentials
+❌ Role not assigned
+Rank name doesn’t match role name

+Database mismatch between bot & server

 ❌ SQLite not syncing

-Bot and server are on different machines (expected)
+Bot and server are on different machines
+→ Use MySQL instead

 🧠 Customization

-You can:
+You can easily:

-Map ranks to custom Discord roles
+Map Minecraft ranks → Discord roles

-Extend commands
+Change commands

 Add logging

-Switch databases anytime
+Extend verification logic

-The code is intentionally kept simple so servers can modify it easily.
+The code is intentionally simple and readable.

 📜 License
 MIT License

+Free to use.
+Free to modify.
-Free to use, modify, and distribute.
+Free to redistribute.

+<p align="center"> <b>Built for the community.</b><br> If one server didn’t want it, others will. </p> ```